adenike005/Bank/README.md

 ## npm install react-native

-# AwesomeProject
+# Bank

-AwesomeProject is a React Native application that [provide a brief description of what your app does].
+Bank is a React Native application that allows user to transfer money.

 ## Table of Contents